Miiliiy/test1/README.md

 # test1
-This is a test project on Datanomics
+Test project repo

+-- this is a repository for Python Project 1